gdiminin/HaSAPPy/docs/Tutorials/RunningHaSAPPyWorkflowsScript.md

 ## Section 7: Comparison of different experiments

 The **GroupAnalysis.py** module uses input data that was generated by the **GeneDefinition.py** module for each NGS library.
 Individual NGS datasets are associated with experiments.
 One reference (control) and multiple selected groups can be specified.
-This could for example be useful if a time-coarse screening is performed and selection would be followed by drawing sampled from sequential timepoints.
+This could for example be useful if a time-course screening is performed and selection would be followed by drawing sampled from sequential timepoints.
 A simple experiment would just have an unselected and a selected group, which each contain several NGS datasets of the replicates.
 For this reason the minimum number of this comparison is 2 groups.

 All previously calculated parameters (II,KI,Bias,bias_FW,bias_RV,Reads) can be selected for a group analysis.
 Calculation of the mean and standard deviation for a group from the replicates is supported.
 Experimental groups are also compared to the reference group and fold difference, ttest, and Outlier analysis are calculated.